-- shared.
-The only students permitted to record class activity, and pre-recorded lectures are students who have been approved for academic accommodations through KCAIs Disability Services (disabilityservices@kcai.edu).
-Refusal to adhere to these conditions may violate the Student Code of Conduct/Academic Honesty Policy. - Academic Honesty: The Kansas City Art Institute (KCAI) is committed to creating and maintaining an environment where individual and institutional responsibility combines to promote each student's development.
+• Academic Honesty Policy: The Kansas City Art Institute (KCAI) is committed to creating and maintaining an environment where individual and institutional responsibility combines to promote each student's development.
 Students are encouraged to help create an environment that stimulates their education and is consistent with the values of the college.
 With that freedom comes a responsibility to respect others.
 All individuals at KCAI are considered adults, and it is assumed they will maintain standards of conduct and academic honesty appropriate to membership in the college community.
-The college accepts and retains students on the condition that they observe these standards. - Sexual Harassment, Title IX: Kansas City Art Institute prohibits Sexual Harassment (including quid pro quo, hostile environment, sexual assault, domestic violence, and stalking) that occurs within its educational programs and activities.
-Sexual misconduct that falls outside the jurisdiction of KCAI's Sexual Harassment Title IX policy may be a violation of the Student Code of Conduct. - Discrimination and Harassment of Protected Classes: KCAI is committed to a campus environment in which all individuals are treated with respect and dignity, where each individual has the right to a positive atmosphere that promotes equal opportunity.
-The Kansas City Art Institute prohibits discrimination and harassment based on race, gender, gender identity, color, religion, sex, sexual orientation, national origin, age, physical or mental disability, marital status, parental status, genetic information, citizenship status, veteran status, or any other characteristic prohibited by federal, state or local law. - Mandatory Reporting: KCAI is committed to preserving a safe and welcoming educational environment for all students.
-As part of this effort, all KCAI faculty and staff have an obligation to report certain issues relating to the health, safety, and well-being of campus community members.
-Faculty and staff must report alleged violations, including but not limited to, Sexual Harassment (Title IX), Discrimination and Harassment, Student Code of Conduct, Clery reportable crimes, etc. - Pregnancy and Pregnancy-Related Conditions Polic
+The college accepts and retains students on the condition that they observe these standards.

+• Sexual Harassment and Title IX Policy: Kansas City Art Institute prohibits Sexual Harassment (including quid pro quo, hostile environment, sexual assault, domestic violence, and stalking) that occurs within its educational programs and activities.
+Sexual misconduct that falls outside the jurisdiction of KCAI's Sexual Harassment Title IX policy may be a violation of the Student Code of Conduct.

+• Discrimination and Harassment (Related to Protected Classes) Policy: KCAI is committed to a campus environment in which all individuals are treated with respect and dignity, and where each individual has the right to a positive atmosphere that promotes equal opportunity.
+The Kansas City Art Institute prohibits discrimination and harassment based on race, gender, gender identity, color, religion, sex, sexual orientation, national origin, age, physical or mental disability, marital status, parental status, genetic information, citizenship status, veteran status, or any other characteristic prohibited by federal, state or local law.

+• Mandatory Reporting: KCAI is committed to preserving a safe and welcoming educational environment for all students.
+As part of this effort, all KCAI faculty, staff, and Resident Assistants are Campus Safety Authorities/CSAs and have an obligation to report certain issues relating to the health, safety, and well-being of campus community members.
+Faculty and staff must report alleged violations, including but not limited to, Sexual Harassment (Title IX), Discrimination and Harassment, Student Code of Conduct, and Clery reportable crimes (sex crimes, serious persons crimes, burglary, auto thefts, and/or arson).
+Reports should be made to the Director of Safety and Security, Vice President and Dean of Students, or Associate Vice President of Student Affairs.

+Pregnancy and Pregnancy-Related Conditions Policy

+• Freedom of Expression: Our rich institutional heritage challenges us to engage in and provide leadership for addressing the critical social and political issues of our time.
+The College is committed to the ideal of free and open inquiry in all matters, as freedom of expression allows us to continually strive to better society and to address injustices.
+Freedom of expression is invaluable to the institution because it brings together multiple opinions, allows them to coalesce and/or clash, and opens them to the community's reflections, analyses, and critiques.

+The freedom to debate and discuss the merits of competing ideas does not, of course, mean that individuals may say whatever they wish, wherever they wish.
+We have obligations to protect the dignity and security of all members of the College community from those who would seek to use speech primarily to deprive others of their freedom to learn, their freedom to contribute, and their freedom to participate in our community.
+Thus, the College may seek to restrict expression that: 1) violates state or federal law; 2) constitutes slander, threats, or harassment; 3) unreasonably invades individual privacy or violates confidentiality interests; or, 4) is directly incompatible with the functioning of the College.